-Wake and funeral arrangements set for fallen NYC firefighter
+Viewing, funeral arrangements set for fallen NYC firefighter

-NEW YORK (AP) — Mourners of a New York City firefighter killed facing a blaze on a movie set will be paying their respects over the coming days.
+NEW YORK (AP) — Mourners of a New York City firefighter killed fighting a blaze on a movie set will be paying their respects over the coming days.

-The wake for Michael Davidson is being held in the Floral Park section of Queens on Sunday afternoon and evening, and again on Monday afternoon and evening.
+The viewing for Michael Davidson is being held in the Floral Park section of Queens on Sunday afternoon and evening, and again on Monday afternoon and evening.

 His funeral is scheduled for Tuesday morning at St. Patrick’s Cathedral on Fifth Avenue in Manhattan.